Tulip-Dev/tulip/doc/python/gettingstarted.rst

 - A **Plugins editor** (see :ref:`Figure 3<fig3>`): it enables to develop Tulip plugins in pure Python (see :ref:`Writing Tulip plugins in Python <tulippythonplugins>`).
-  These plugins are then immediately integrated in the Tulip GUI when requesting their registration (if their source code is valid of course).
-Different kinds of plugins can be developed : General Algorithms, Property Algorithms, Import plugins and Export plugins.
-When executing these plugins, standard and error output will be displayed in the "Message Log" panel of the Tulip GUI.
+  These plugins are immediately integrated in the Tulip GUI when requesting their registration (if their source code is valid of course).
+Different kinds of plugins can be developed: General Algorithms, Property Algorithms, Import plugins and Export plugins.
+When executing these plugins, standard and error outputs will be displayed in the "Message Log" panel of the Tulip GUI.

 .. _fig3:
 .. figure:: tulipPythonPlugin.png
   :align: center
+  :class: with-border

   Figure 3: Screenshot of the **Plugins editor** tab in the Python IDE.